Kaiyi Auto

 Kaiyi Auto (official name Yibin Kaiyi Automobile Co., Ltd., Chinese: 凯翼, Kǎiyì) is a Chinese state-owned passenger vehicle manufacturer focuses on low-cost models.
 Founded in January 2014, it was originally a wholly owned subsidiary of Chery Automobile.
-In December 2017, after the equity change, it moved to Yibin City and was renamed Yibin Kaiyi Automobile Co., Ltd. In 2022, the brand has renamed from Cowin Auto to Kaiyi Auto.

-Kaiyi Auto is the only Chinese-owned brand headquarter located in Sichuan Province of China.
-The brand is specialized on offering low cost models with the goal of attracting young buyers.
+In December 2017, after the equity change, it moved to Yibin City and was renamed Yibin Kaiyi Automobile Co., Ltd. In 2022, the brand was renamed from Cowin Auto (named after the Chery Cowin) to Kaiyi Auto.
+The brand is specialized on offering low cost models, targeted to young buyers.

 History

-The origin of the Cowin denomination dates back to 2003 when it was introduced to identify the homonymous car model which was nothing more than the restyling of the old Chery Fulwin (the licensed version of the first series of Seat Toledo as well as the first car produced by the same Chinese); subsequently, from 2009, Chery decided to reorganize its product range using this name to identify a sub-range of models that are now old and at the end of the production cycle but kept in the price list only because they still guaranteed decent sales volumes; thus were born the Chery Cowin 1 (the restyling of the old QQ6), the Chery Cowin 2 (ex Chery Cowin / Fulwin), Chery Cowin 3 (ex model Chery A5), etc.
+The origin of the Cowin name dates back to 2003 when it was introduced to identify the facelifted version of the Chery Fulwin (itself a licensed version of the first series of Seat Toledo as well as the first car produced by the Chery); subsequently, from 2009, Chery decided to reorganize its product range using this name to identify a sub-range of models that had reached end of the production cycle were still selling well; these were the Chery Cowin 1 (a facelifted QQ6), the Chery Cowin 2 (ex Chery Cowin / Fulwin), and Chery Cowin 3 (ex Chery A5).

-Cowin Auto was established as a subsidiary of the Chinese automaker Chery Automobile in 2014 with the aim of developing a new niche in the dynamically developing car market in China.
-Cowin was targeted at young buyers from medium-sized and small towns in an Asian country, wanting to encourage them to buy mainly through a low price.
+Cowin Auto was established as a subsidiary of Chery in 2014 with the aim of developing a new niche in China's dynamically developing car market, targeting young buyers from medium-sized and small towns with low prices.